What Projector 'Zoom Ratio', Throw Distance', 'Throw Ratio' mean?

 Projector Keystone explained, Horizontal and Vertical Keystone Correction

-Keystone shape of the projected image happens when the projector is not in line with the center of the screen.
+The Keystone means the shape of a projected image when the projector is not in line with the center of the screen.
 For example if the projector is above the screen then a vertical keystone image is formed and if the projector is off the center line horizontally, then a horizontal keystone fault happens.
 The keystone images are formed because the projector image does not fall exactly at the required 90° angle to the plane of the screen.
 The picture here shows the different kinds of keystone problems.

 Most projectors have the Keystone Correction feature control to be done visually with the use of the projector’s remote control.
 Highend projectors have fully automatic Keystone correction feature whereby the projector detects and corrects the keystoned image automatically with the touch of a button on the projectors remote control.